American Alsatian Scientific Classification

 American Alsatian Maintenance and Grooming

-American Alsatians or the North American Shepalute need a lot of grooming, especially in the seasons when they shed a lot.
-You would usually need to brush your dog’s fur twice a week.
+American Alsatians need a lot of grooming, especially in the seasons when they shed a lot.
+You would need to brush your dog’s fur twice a week.
 Their coat also accumulates dirt which would also need to be removed regularly.

 However, they need to be bathed only occasionally so that shouldn’t be much of a problem.
-However, you would also need to check their ears for any kind of first and would also need to regularly clean it.
+However, you would also need to check their ears for any kind of dirt and would also need to regularly clean them with a warm wet cloth.

 American Alsatian Training